-- (a) For each parcel that is required to be included in a Diagram of Survey by rule 9.6.3(a), the Diagram of Survey must show the following: - (i) the vector for each right-line boundary, - (ii) the chord bearing, arc distance, and radius for each arc boundary, and - (iii) the width of each movable marginal strip or esplanade strip that is depicted in the CSD. - (b) Irrespective of (a)(i) and (ii): - (i) where a non-primary parcel boundary is depicted in terms of rule 9.6.3(f)(ii), a reference to the CSD from which the boundary has been sourced will be sufficient, - (ii) where a boundary is accepted in terms of rule 6.3(a)(iii) to (v), the Diagram of Survey must show the adopted boundary dimensions where they exist, and - (iii) where a boundary is accepted in terms of rule 6.3(b), the vector for the boundary is not required.
+- (a) For each parcel that is required to be included in a Diagram of Survey by rule 9.6.3(a), the Diagram of Survey must show the following: - (i) the vector for each right-line boundary, - (ii) the chord bearing, arc distance, and radius for each arc boundary, and - (iii) the width of each movable marginal strip or esplanade strip that is depicted in the CSD. - (b) Irrespective of (a)(i) and (ii): - (i) where a non-primary parcel boundary is depicted in terms of rule 9.6.3(f)(ii), a reference to the CSD from which the boundary has been sourced will be sufficient, - (ii) where a boundary is accepted in terms of rule 6.3(a)(iii) to (v), the Diagram of Survey must show the adopted boundary dimensions where they exist, - (iii) where a boundary is accepted in terms of rule 6.3(b), the vector for the boundary is not required, and - (iv) where a boundary is accepted in terms of rule 6.3(c), the vector for the boundary is not required, and a reference to the CSD from which the boundary has been sourced will be sufficient.